safellama/plexiglass/docs/source/index.rst

 Key Features
 ------------

-- **Security-focused LLM Toolbox**: Plexiglass is crafted as a security toolbox specifically for testing and safeguarding LLMs, making it an essential tool for developers working with these models.
+- **Security-focused LLM Toolbox**: Plexiglass is crafted as a security toolbox specifically for testing and safeguarding LLMs, making it an essential tool for developers working with LLMs.

-- **Versatile Testing Modes**: It offers two primary modes of operation: `llm-chat` and `llm-scan`.
-The `llm-chat` mode enables interactive conversations with LLMs, allowing the assessment of predefined metrics like toxicity in responses.
-Meanwhile, the `llm-scan` mode is designed to run tests to identify and evaluate various vulnerabilities within LLMs.
+- **Versatile Testing Modes**: It offers two primary modes of operation: a command line interface (CLI) or a standalone python module.
+This versatility allows developers to choose the mode that best suits their needs.

-- **Ease of Use**: Users can begin using Plexiglass simply by installing it and running `plx --help` for guidance, emphasizing user-friendliness and accessibility.

-- **Open-Source and Community-Driven**: Plexiglass is an open-source project, encouraging community contributions and feedback.
-This collaborative approach ensures continuous improvement and adaptation to emerging security needs in LLMs.

-- **First Release and Installation**: The first experimental release of Plexiglass is version `0.0.1`, available for download from PyPi.
-Users can easily install it using the command `pip install --upgrade plexiglass`.

 Inspiration and Compatibility
 ------------------------------